Summer Day Camp Handbook

 Saanich offers hundreds of summer day camp options to help your campers create lasting summer memories, build friendships, and grow their skills, confidence, and abilities.
 Here’s what you need to know about our different camps:

 • Saanich Neighbourhood Playground Program (SNPP) camps are our most affordable option.
-They are offered at multiple convenient park locations throughout Saanich and operate outdoors, rain or shine.
-While offering professional, engaging supervision by Saanich staff, these camps also incorporate many opportunities for imaginative and unstructured play.
+SNPP camps are offered at multiple convenient park locations throughout Saanich and operate outdoors, rain or shine.
+They offer professional, engaging supervision by Saanich staff and include many opportunities for imaginative, unstructured play.
 SNPP camps offer a payment plan option at the time of registration.

-• Saanich staff-led camps offer engaging programming in our recreation centres and local middle school campuses.
-Developed and facilitated by Saanich staff, these camps often make use of specialty facilities like gymnasiums, pools, art studios, and more.
+• Saanich Camps offer engaging programming in our recreation centres, local middle schools, and other Saanich spaces.
+Developed and facilitated by Saanich staff, these camps often use specialty facilities such as gymnasiums, pools, art studios, and more.

-• Partner-led camps are run by professional contracted operators at various Saanich locations, including our recreation centres.
-These camps often focus on skill building or learning while also incorporating outside and inside play and social time.
+• Partner Camps are run by professional contracted operators at various Saanich locations, including our recreation centres.
+These camps often focus on skill-building and learning while also incorporating outdoor and indoor play and social time.
 Many of these camps have full and half-day options.

-• All summer day camps observe the two summer statutory holidays, Canada Day, July 1, and BC Day, August 4.
+All SNPP and Saanich day camps observe the two summer statutory holidays, Canada Day, July 1, and BC Day, August 3.
+Some partner camps may still run operate on stat holidays.
+Please check the camp descriptions and dates.

 Registering for Summer Day Camps

 Registration day will be busy, and some programs will fill quickly.
 If one of your camps is full, don’t be discouraged!
 Join the waitlist.
-Spaces often open before camp starts, and you’ll be contacted if one becomes available.
-You can also contact the camp supervisor for more specific information regarding any waitlists your camper may be on.
+Spaces often open before camp starts.
+You can also contact the camp supervisor for more specific information about any waitlists you’ve joined.

-If a waitlist space becomes available, we’ll call you to ask if you would like to enroll your camper.
-Ensure that your correct contact details are in Saanich RecOnline (or call customer service at any Saanich recreation centre) and consider adding Saanich recreation centre phone numbers so that you don’t miss our call.
+We’ll call you if a waitlist space becomes available, so make sure your contact details are up to date in Saanich RecOnline (or call customer service at any Saanich recreation centre).
+Consider adding Saanich recreation centre phone numbers to your contacts so you don’t miss our call.
 In most cases, you will be given a deadline to respond.

-Saanich staff-led and partner-led camps are charged in full at the time of registration.
+Saanich Camps and Partner Camps are charged in full at the time of registration.

 Understanding our refund policy